openfaas/docs/docs/openfaas-pro/iam/bitbucket-federation.md

 In this example, a pipeline deploys or updates functions in the `etl` namespace.
 The Policy grants deploy, and update permissions for any function within that namespace, and the Role locks it down to a specific repository and branch.

+This example covers only the deploy step.
+Functions must be built and pushed to a registry before they can be deployed.
+See [CI/CD with Bitbucket Pipelines](/reference/cicd/bitbucket/) for an example on how to set up the build and push steps.

 ### Create a Policy

 The `etl-deployer` policy grants permission to create or update any function within `etl`: